-Cloud computing provides a company the convenience of technology in the ever-changing and competitive business climate.
+Cloud computing provides a company with the convenience of technology in the ever-changing and competitive business climate.
 Whether people are on their tablets, mobile phones, or their computers, cloud computing allows access to information right at their fingertips.

 What is cloud computing and who can use it?